Team14Optimization/T14_Optimization/Readme.md

 ### Subsysystem 2: Blades

+Subsystem 2 looks at optimizing the blades for the least amount of time taken per rotation.
+The optimization studies were done using the three algorithms in fmincon and the global search.

+The genetic algorithm mutli-objective solver was then used to find an optimum for the lightest and fastest blade.

+- fmincon - "fminconBlades.m"
+- global search - "globalsearch.m"
+- multi-objective genetic algorithm - "multiObjBlades.m"

 ### System : Blender
 #### How to run
  - Ensure 'model.m' has been run beforehand and the generated variable 'beta_coeff' is in the workspace